John-Qu/John-Qu.github.io/_posts/2017-09-06-Transcripts-in-1-Introduction-to-python-of-MITx6001x.md

 categories: notes
 ---

-This is a note of MIT6001x week 1: Python Basics.MIT6001x W1 Python Basics Video No.1 Introduction.
+This is a note of MIT6001x 1 Introduction.
 The transcription is divided by meanings, and words unfamiliar for me are made Italia.
 I would like to type some of the content in video slides here, because I have found the intend that I don't read and understand them seriously.

 ## Video: Introduction